LeoMarche/filehasher/README.md

 ## Description

-FileHasher is a little program writtent in Go allowing to safely copy a source directory to a destination directory.
+FileHasher is a little program written in Go allowing to safely copy a source directory to a destination directory.
 This program uses xxhash hash to compare checksums for each of the file copied.

 ## How to use